 Don’t be afraid to get involved.

-Leonel Romero is an Assistant Researcher of Oceanography at the University of California, Santa Barbara.
+Leonel Romero is an Assistant Professor of Marine Sciences at the University of Connecticut, Avery Point.
 He received his Ph.D. in Oceanography from the Scripps Institution of Oceanography in 2008.

 PhD in Oceanography, 2008